What is fibroblast made up of?

 Where are fibroblasts found in the skin?

-The barrier system of the body includes the skin and its appendages, which account for 16% of body weight.
-The skin has an epidermis and dermis, with the dermis being the inner layer.
-Dermal fibroblasts are cells in the dermis that help the skin heal.
+The barrier system of the body comprises the skin and its appendages, which account for approximately 16% of the body’s weight.
+The skin consists of an epidermis and a dermis, with the dermis being the innermost layer.
+Dermal fibroblasts are cells located in the dermis that play a crucial role in skin healing.

 The skin protects the tissues beneath it from injury, infection, and water loss.
 Regulation of body temperature and reception of sensations are tasks of your skin.
 It also regulates sweat gland output and absorbs UV light to make vitamin D.